ZTsquared/JestMath-MVP/README.md

 ### Dependencies

+Run `npm install` in the project folder to install dependencies related to Express (the server).

+Install packages MySQL, Nodemon, Dotenv and CORS: `npm install mysql nodemon dotenv cors`

+`cd client` and run `npm install` install dependencies related to React (the client).

-See the preliminary Project Scaffolding document provided in this repository `reference_documents/ProjectScaffolding.pdf`
+For information on how the project was originally set up see the preliminary Project Scaffolding document provided in this repository `reference_documents/ProjectScaffolding.pdf` - you will not need to do all these steps, but I am providing it for referece incase something is not working as you expect.

 ### Database Prep